FREQUENTLY ASKED QUESTIONS

 What do all the weird leather descriptive terms on your website mean?

-Open Grain: Open grain leathers - sometimes called nubuck leathers - are, unlike top grain leathers, plated quite softly during the tanning process.
+Open Grain: Open grain leathers - sometimes called nubuck leathers - are, unlike top grain leathers, plated softly during the tanning process and then lightly buffed after tanning.
 This allows the hide fibers to stand up, creating a micro-suede texture.
 When an open grain leather comes into contact with dirt or skin oils it is common for the particles to get caught in the leather, causing an aged look known as a patina.
-Open grain leathers are generally less waterproof than top grain leathers, however, an oil tanned open grain leather can repel water quite well.
+Open grain leathers are generally less waterproof than full grain leathers, however, an oil tanned open grain leather can repel water quite well.
+Open grain leathers also require a lot more conditioning in order to be maintained - which is why so many tanneries add an oil buff to any open grain tannings.

-Waxed Leather: Many high quality leathers have been waxed during the tanning process, either by applying a layer of wax on top of the leather or by essentially boiling the hide of leather in wax before finishing tanning.
-Waxes, like oils, tend to wick moisture and repel dirt from the surface of the leather.
+Waxed Leather: Many high quality leathers have been waxed during the tanning process, either by applying a layer of wax on top of the leather or by essentially boiling the hide in wax before finishing tanning.
+Waxes, like oils, tend to wick moisture and repel dirt from the surface of the leather and then hot-wax process can firm up the temper of the leather quite a bit.
+Generally this temper is worked out after use - a break-in period.

 Oil Tanned Leather: Oil tanned leather is similar to waxed leather in almost every respect except, of course, oil is used instead of wax!
 Leathers that have a high oil content are, like waxed leather, water repellent and exceedingly durable.
-An over-oiled leather can on occasion bleed oil into materials it comes into contact with.
+An over-oiled leather will leech some oils and pigment on contact if it is kept too warm or if it gets wet.

 Where do you get your leather?
 What is an odd-lot leather?